 Lessons I’ve Learned From Having Food Allergies

-A guest blog post by Teen Advisory Group member Julia Gray.
+Guest post by Teen Advisory Group member Julia Gray

 Having multiple food allergies has been such a blessing in disguise.
 You might wonder why going through all this extra work to avoid allergens and educate others would be a positive in my life, but really, it’s all about attitude.
 I may not have been able to partake in a traditional relationship with food, but I grew a lot as a person instead.

 Children with allergies have to grow up and gain independence quickly.
 From a young age, I have had to carry my own epinephrine with me.
 This has taught me to always be prepared for emergencies and has made me more conscious about the presence of food in all aspects of life.
 As I got older, I began to carry bigger bags that could hold my epinephrine and some snacks so that I would be ready for any time that my friends are eating.
 Now I’ve become the designated mom friend in my friend group, and people will ask me if I brought various things because I always have exactly what they need somewhere in my bag.
 An initial inconvenience has turned into a positive habit and life skill.

 One of the best things that my parents did for me as a child was promising to take me to get a safe snack of choice on my way home from a party where I don’t eat the dessert.
 This helped to positively shape my attitude about allergies, because although I couldn’t eat cake with everyone, I got to choose my dessert for the day and that made me special.
 I became confident about my allergies and ready to stand up for myself when offered unsafe things.
 Now this confidence has spread across other aspects of my life and allows me to grow as a leader on my college campus.